CriistianRod/entempo/README.md

-# entempo
+# entempo Design Concept

-EnTempo Landing Page Design Concept
+enTempo is the best course for time management.
+It has helped a lot of people to improve their life by teaching them how to organize their tasks.

-This is a webpage I designed and coded as an exercise. :)
+I fully designed, developed, and deployed this webpage as a propposal to its manager.